rcouturier/Rchic/README.md

 Currently I put some news.

-A first version of the implicative graph is working.
+Rchic implements the similarity graph, the hierarchy graph and the implicative graph.
-To use it, you need to go in the directory tests and run the file ImplicativeGraph.R
+With the implicative graph, it is now possible to move the nodes and the splines

-A first version of the similarity tree is also working with the computation of the significant levels To use it, you need to go in the directory tests and run the file SimilarityTree.R
+For more information about Rchic: http://members.femto-st.fr/raphael-couturier/en/rchic